voxpupuli/puppet-r10k/README.md

 ### Webhook Prefix Example

-The following is an example of declaring the webhook when r10k prefixing is enabled
+The following is an example of declaring the webhook when r10k [prefixing](#prefixes) are enabled.

+#### prefix_command.rb
+This script is fed the github/gitlab payload in via stdin.
+This script is meant to return the prefix as its output.
+This is needed as the payload does not contain the r10k prefix.
+The simplest way to determine the prefix is to use the remote url in the payload and find the respective key in r10k.yaml.
+An example prefix command is located in this repo [here](https://github.com/acidprime/r10k/blob/master/files/prefix_command.rb).
+Note that you may need to modify this script depending on your remote configuration to use one of the various remote styles.

 ```puppet
 file {'/usr/local/bin/prefix_command.rb':